-The remaining areas of the southern Portuguese continental shelf have been poorly sampled with some samples collected off Arade Estuary, within the transition between the inner to the middle shelf, and few more samples off Sagres Cape (Fig. 1).
-The

-10 results document coarser sediments, medium to very coarse sand, within the shelf off Arade Estuary, and medium to fine sands off Sagres Cape (Fig. 4).
+The remaining areas of the southern Portuguese continental shelf have been poorly sampled, with some samples collected off the Arade estuary, within the transition between the inner to middle shelf, and a few more samples off the Sagres cape (Fig. 1).
+The results document coarser sediments, moderately to very poorly sorted medium to very coarse sand, within the shelf off the Arade estuary, and very well to wellsorted medium to fine sands off the Sagres cape (Fig. 4).

-Regarding the beaches along the southern Portuguese coast, a total of 24 beaches have been sampled and included within the database, covering most of the Algarve coast from the western margin to its eastern end (Fig. 4).
-Some of the beaches, in particular those within the peninsulas or barrier islands of Ria Formosa, have been re-grouped into 18 sites as shown in Figure
+Regarding the beaches along the southern Portuguese coast, a total of 24 beaches have been sampled and included within the database, covering most of the Algarve coast from